Why is employee onboarding so important?

 Overall, onboarding should be a process that your organization takes as seriously as interviewing.
 And one of the biggest contributors to world-class onboarding is world-class listening and action.

-Make sure you create a program that works for your organization and people, but don’t stop there.
-Continually listen, learn, and act.
-Your new hires will thank you for it – and so will the c-suite once they see the ROI.
+Make sure you create a structured onboarding program that works for your organization and people, but don’t stop there.
+Combine your operational (O) data with your experience (X) data so that you can see how your new onboarding process impacts other important KPIs in your business.
+And then continually listen, learn, and act on the feedback.
+Your new hires (and future ones) will thank you for it – and so will the C-suite once they see the ROI on the onboarding programs.